304 North Cardinal St.

 “The New Royal Horticultural Society Dictionary of Gardening (Huxley, 1992), lists three botanical varieties of Buxus microphylla, namely var. insularis, var. koreana (Korean Littleleaf Boxwood) and var. sinica.
 Others use a different classification, and cultivars that previously were placed under Buxus microphylla var. koreana are now sometimes listed under Buxus microphylla var. japonica or Buxus sinica var. insularis.”Buxus microphylla var. koreana, Oregon State University, College of Agricultural Sciences – Department of Horticulture

-Foliage of Winter Gem Boxwood
+Foliage of Winter Gem boxwood

-The foliage of winter gem boxwood is a lovely dark green colour for most of the year.
+The foliage of winter gem boxwood is a lovely dark green color for most of the year.
 In spring and sometimes in late summer, lighter emerald-green tips of new growth appear.
 The leaves are small ovals and make an excellent addition to floral arrangements throughout the year.

-Winter gem boxwood foliage is among the most cold-resistant of littleleaf boxwoods.
+Winter gem boxwood foliage is among the most cold-resistant of little leaf boxwoods.
 The foliage does yellow to some extent in cold winters, particularly on young or newly-installed plants.
 This yellowing is called “bronzing”, and is quite common with boxwood.
 Winter gem is grown in part for its ability to both resist and recover from bronzing.
-Even golden-bronzed plants of this variety tend to become a rich green again by the end of spring (see photo sequence at the end of this article).
+Even golden-bronzed plants of this variety tend to become rich green again by the end of spring (see photo sequence at the end of this article).

 “Of course the time to think about safeguarding evergreens from winter damage is in the fall.
 I have never seen damage on the boxwood cultivar “Winter Gem”.
 I plant it extensively now.
 I rarely plant “Green Velvet” anymore, which is the cultivar I have at home.”A Blast From The Past, Dirt Simple, by Deborah Silver

-Winter Gem Boxwood in Landscaping
+Winter Gem boxwood in landscaping

 Winter gem boxwood is a versatile landscaping shrub used to provide year-round foliage interest and structure to the garden.
 Here are some common uses for winter gem boxwood in the landscape: